Was the last battle of the American Revolution fought in India? A growing number of historians think so - KTVZ

 The National Park Service says about 600 French troops were killed at Yorktown and an associated naval battle.
 It says just over 100 Americans were killed at Yorktown.

+“It was a victory not just of Americans, but of allies,” the National Museum of American History at the Smithsonian says of the Battle of Yorktown.

+“French soldiers at Yorktown outnumbered Americans.
+Spain and the Dutch Republic supported the colonists financially and logistically,” the museum says on its website.

-In a 2018 interview with Smithsonian magazine, historian David Allison put the foreign help for Washington in a broader scope.
+In a 2018 interview with Smithsonian magazine, historian David Allison of the museum put the foreign help for Washington in a broader scope.

+“Without allies, the colonies would never have gained their freedom,” he is quoted as saying.

 Fighting a world away